qt-creator/qt-creator/README.md

 # Qt Creator

-Qt Creator is a cross-platform IDE for development with the Qt framework.
+Qt Creator is a cross-platform, integrated development environment (IDE) for application developers to create applications for multiple desktop, embedded, and mobile device platforms.

 ## Supported Platforms